-An exciting lineup of live music is in store at the 2017 Festival.
+Patrons enjoyed an exciting lineup of live music at the 2017 Festival.

 What a way to spend a gorgeous Sunday in the High Country sitting back and relaxing in the lovely Hampton setting under the majestic blue gums, enjoying the fantastic live music and enjoying superb, locally made food and wine from one of the many featured regional restaurants and wineries.

 Featured artists were: